 Because of Windows Vista’s security requirements, users needed local admin rights and, importantly, had to run mlink in a command-line console elevated as administrator to create/modify Symlinks.
 This latter restriction resulted in Symlinks being infrequently used by most Windows developers and caused many modern cross-platform development tools to work less efficiently and reliably on Windows.

-However, now with Windows 10 Creators Update, once a user with admin rights enables Developer Mode, anybody on the PC can run the the mklink command without elevating a command-line console.
+However, now on Windows 10 or Windows 11, once a user with admin rights enables Developer Mode, anybody on the PC can run the mklink command without elevating a command-line console.

 How do you create Symlinks